dakmcinnis/store/README.md

 > A demo of an online Store Model for Shopify's Summer 2021 Backend Developer Internship

 Small businesses are always looking for an extra hand.
 They may not know how to spin up a website, keep track of their sales and profits over time or manage their inventory.
 To meet their needs, Secure Store has 3 key features:
-1) Autonomy over stores, with a distinct separation from other businesses to empower them to build their brand
+1) Autonomy over stores - with a distinct separation from other stores, businesses are empowered to build their brand.
-2) Simple configurations of stores, employees, responsibilities and products
+2) Simple and rapid configurations - for stores, employees, responsibilities and products.
-3) A commitment to the security and efficiency of requests, so businesses can focus on their mission
+3) Commitment to security and efficiency of requests - so businesses can focus on their mission!

 ## Overview